recursivelabsai/Self-Tracing/Self-Tracing-Paper.md

 The recursive attribution showed how information flowed between these circuits, with intermediate results from each step feeding into subsequent computations.
 Symbolic residue analysis revealed distributed representations of numerical values that weren't captured by standard attribution but were crucial for accurate computation.

-With MRCT's recursive feedback, the model correctly solved the equation as x = 2 or x = -6, showing all intermediate steps.
+With RCT's recursive feedback, the model correctly solved the equation as x = 2 or x = -6, showing all intermediate steps.
 Without recursive feedback, the model occasionally made arithmetic errors in applying the quadratic formula.

-This case demonstrates how MRCT can reveal the structured computational processes underlying complex mathematical reasoning and improve computational accuracy through recursive feedback.
+This case demonstrates how RCT can reveal the structured computational processes underlying complex mathematical reasoning and improve computational accuracy through recursive feedback.

 ## 7. Discussion and Implications

 ### 7.1 Theoretical Implications

-The development and empirical validation of Meta-Recursive Circuit Tracing has several important theoretical implications for AI research:
+The development and empirical validation of Recursive Circuit Tracing has several important theoretical implications for AI research:

 **Recursivity as a Foundation for Interpretability**: Our results suggest that recursivity—the ability of a system to interpret its own interpretations—is a fundamental property for achieving deep interpretability in complex models.
 Single-pass attribution methods inevitably miss important aspects of computation that only become visible through recursive analysis.